holly-hacker/HoLLy.MemoryLib/README.md

 # HoLLy.MemoryLib
 A C# memory-accessing library

-## Warning
+## Disclaimer
 This is not meant to be a general-purpose library.
-It is not meant to have a stable API or be feature-complete.
+This is not meant to have a stable API or be feature-complete.
 This is simply what I used or needed in some of my projects.
 I'm not interested in PRs or issues related to feature requests, and no support will be given.